Hyoni328/DB_delay_analysis/README.md

 ## Overview
 This project was run in Sep 2024 as part of the final project at the WBS CODING SCHOOL Data Analytics Bootcamp.

-This project analyzes train delays in Deutsche Bahn's local and regional services over a one-week period (08.
+This project analyzes train delays in Deutsche Bahn’s local and regional services over a one-week period (08.
 Jul - 14.
 Jul).
-The analysis aims to identify patterns and causes of delays and provide actionable recommendations for improving punctuality.
+The analysis aims to identify patterns and causes of delays, provide actionable recommendations for improving punctuality, and present the findings in a concise 5-minute presentation.

 ## Data
 Initially, I planned to collect data using the Deutsche Bahn API.
 However, due to time constraints (I had only 1 week to complete the project) and difficulties with the API, I was unable to collect the data on my own.
 Instead, I used a dataset from Kaggle for the analysis.